 - Red Hat Network (RHN)

-- The Automatic Updates feature in your operating system provides an option for you to be notified of any updates before downloading them or it installs them automatically.
-The frequency of notification is up to you.
+- Turn on the Automatic Updates feature in your Windows operating system.
+You will be notified of any updates before downloading them or automatically installing them.
+You set the frequency of notification.

-- At MIT, if you subscribe instead to the Windows Automatic Update Service (WAUS), you will receive a more conservative selection of the most critical security updates from Microsoft.
+- Subscribe instead to the MIT Windows Automatic Update Service (WAUS) to receive a more conservative selection of the most critical security updates from Microsoft.

-- Mac OS X automatically checks for software updates provided you have an Internet connection.
-You can choose a different schedule (set weekly by default) or check manually.
+- Mac OS X automatically checks for software updates.
+Choose a different schedule (set weekly by default) or check manually.
 If you see an update that you will never use, you can deselect it from the update menu.

 - IS&T provides an update service for Red Hat Enterprise Linux machines.
 Other Linux systems are not as simple to patch because of the nature of Linux software and its many distributions.
 Each distribution has a different method of patching.
 Learn more about the Red Hat Network update service.